Roche aims Tecentriq at early lung cancer after data shows benefit

 By John Miller

-The drug, Tecentriq from Switzerland's Roche ROG.S, works like other immunotherapies including Merck's MRK.N Keytruda and Opdivo from Bristol Myers Squibb BMY.N, helping take the brakes off the immune system so it can attack tumours.
+The drug, Tecentriq from Switzerland's Roche ROG.S, works like other immunotherapies including Merck's MRK.N Keytruda and Opdivo from Bristol Myers Squibb BMY.N, helping take the brakes off the immune system.

-While regarded as an important treatment breakthrough, this class of drugs has so far been largely deployed against advanced lung cancer that has metastasized, attacking other organs including the brain.
+While regarded as an important breakthrough, this class of drugs has so far been deployed against advanced lung cancer that has metastasized, attacking other organs.

-This new data, released at the 2021 American Society of Clinical Oncology (ASCO) annual meeting, demonstrates that deploying Tecentriq earlier, when surgery is still possible, can help delay recurrence of cancer, scientists said.
+This new data, released at the 2021 American Society of Clinical Oncology (ASCO) annual meeting, demonstrates deploying Tecentriq earlier, when surgery is possible, can help delay cancer recurrence, scientists said.

 "Though surgery can cure some patients with early-stage lung cancer, disease recurrence is still very common," Stanford University Medical professor Heather Wakelee, the lead study author, said.